-Daniel has appeared at many of the foremost British venues and festivals - Wigmore Hall, South Bank Centre, St Georges Bristol, Birmingham Town Hall as well as the Cheltenham, Aldeburgh and Edinburgh Festivals.
-He is frequently heard on BBC Radio and has broadcast throughout Europe and beyond.
-His latest project, 'unravelled' in collaboration with musicologist Richard Wigmore, has seen a series of lecture-recital weekends on the Beethoven and Schubert piano sonatas.
-The series continues throughout 2012 and 2013 at concert halls in both Oxford and Winchester and includes an analysis of Schumann’s piano output.
-He has also been invited to perform and discuss Beethoven’s Piano Sonatas at St. George’s Bristol, in two appearances over the coming season as part of their Beethoven Rush Hour series.
+He has appeared at many of the foremost British venues and festivals - Wigmore Hall, South Bank Centre, St Georges Bristol, Birmingham Town Hall, Queen's Hall, Edinburgh as well as the Cheltenham, Aldeburgh and Edinburgh Festivals.
+He is frequently heard on BBC Radio and his performances have been broadcast throughout Europe and beyond.
+His project, 'unravelled' in collaboration with musicologist Richard Wigmore, has seen a series of lecture-recital weekends on Haydn, Beethoven, Schubert amd Schumann piano works.
+It continues throughout 2013 and 2014 in Oxford and Winchester.
+In autumn 2012 he was invited to curate an Elgar festival at Kings Place in London and he will curate a Dvorak programme there in 2014.
+This year he has presented lecture-recitals on Beethoven piano sonatas at St Georges.

 His London Bridge Ensemble has established itself as an exciting presence on the UK music scene, combining different combinations of strings, piano and voice to form challenging and inspiring programmes.
-They were resident for several years at the Ponte de Lima Festival in Portugal and have recorded two CDs of works by Frank Bridge for Dutton as well as Schumann for Sonimage.
+They were resident for several years at the Ponte de Lima Festival in Portugal and have recorded two CDs of works by Frank Bridge for Dutton (the most recent of which was shortlisted for the Gramophone Chamber Music Award) as well as Schumann and Faure for Sonimage.
 These releases have each been praised and recommended in the press.
-A further recording for Sonimage, featuring works by Fauré, was released in November.
-During 2012 the ensemble has returned to the Wigmore Hall, appeared at Kings Place and Goldsmiths’ Hall in London, and launched its own series “Songs without Words”.
-The group present their annual festival, Winchester Chamber Music Festival., in April.
+The ensemble recently gave performances at the Wigmore Hall and Kings Place in London and broadcast a live concert from Champs Hill in Sussex on BBC Radio 3.
+In 2009 they established their own festival in Winchester.

 If you would like to print or file (pdf) the above biography, together with Daniel's reviews, please click here.
 Alternatively please email us if you would like a copy sent to you by post.
 Please also see Daniel's Promoters page